TickTeam/guide-tt/ios_app/1how_to_create_a_new_task_md.md

 You can say, for example, "Have lunch with Jack tomorrow at 1 pm".
 After saying that, a new task to have lunch with Jack will be added with due date of tomorrow and a reminder time of 1 p.m.

-If TickTick can’t recognize your language, check "Voice Input".
+If TickTick can't recognize your language, check "Voice Input".

 ![](c iOSvoiceinput2.png)